 There is a Desire2Learn site for this course which contains required readings and other relevant class resources and materials (see d2L.ucalgary.ca).
 Students will complete all assessments through D2L.
+There is no "live" or synchronous component to this class.
 In order to successfully engage in their learning experiences at the University of Calgary, students taking an online course, like this one, are required to have reliable access to the following technology: